SJJ418/dataviz-project-proposal/README.md

  * I want to see correlation between the cost of living index dataset and the global country development and prosperity index dataset.
  * I want to understand the geographic distibution of rent index.

- * (insert your question or task here) How does the X vary over time?
- * (insert your question or task here) Is there any correlation between X and Y?
- * (insert your question or task here) Are there interesting spatial patterns in X?
- * (insert your question or task here) How many X are there across different Y?

 ## Sketches

 Below is first sketch of my proposed visualization.